dgroomes/react-playground/webpack/README.md

 General clean ups, todos and things I wish to implement for this project:

-* Actually implement some React
+* [ ] Actually implement some React
-* Do something with hooks
+* [ ] Do something with hooks
-* Get the tsconfig.json right.
+* [ ] Get the tsconfig.json right.
 I need to use the React preset, or whatever.
-* What is the idiomatic way to do CSS in React?
+* [ ] What is the idiomatic way to do CSS in React?
 Do you just import the "styles.css" file?
 Is there not really a react way to do it?
 Do you somehow scope the CSS to the React element, like you would with web components?
-* What's the deal with `devDependencies` the block vs the `dependencies` block these days?
+* [x] DONE (it's what I thought, ideally you should express the dependencies correctly.
+But technically it doesn't matter if you aren't publishing anything) What's the deal with `devDependencies` the block vs the `dependencies` block these days?
 I noticed a `create-react-app` scaffolded repo only uses `dependencies` but I thought build tools and test frameworks were supposed to go in `devDependencies`?

 ## Reference